 The waste and/or carcasses of the removed deer would be disposed of either through burial on site or leaving them on the surface for natural decomposition.
 Whenever several deer were processed in any given location within the park, the waste and/or carcasses would be collected and buried.
 Disposal pits would be in one or more of the following locations within the park - the Camp Misty Mount field, the Camp Greentop paddock, or the Camp Round Meadow bulk storage area.
 Disposal pits would be approximately 8 feet wide, 8 feet long, and 4 feet deep.
-They would be dug prior to direct reduction activities and covered and found that species richness was greater in the exclosures than in the unprotected plots.
+They would be dug prior to direct reduction activities and covered and fenced to prevent entry.
+Soil removed from the pits would remain on site and would be covered to prevent erosion.
+These disposal sites could result in the removal of some woody vegetation.
+Sites would be selected in areas outside historic districts, previously disturbed, and free of trees.
+Therefore, the impact on woody vegetation would be adverse, short term, and negligible.